Maybe my all time favorite video. (From the archives)

 For the wages of sin is death… (Romans 6:23)

-What a terrible, terrible mess sin makes in the end.
-Self centeredness, separation form God Himself, blaming behavior, affliction, enmity, pain, toil, and ultimately, death result every time — spiritual death and the death of relationships.
-Dear reader, please understand what’s happening here in our story.
+The mess sin makes in the end.
+Self-centeredness, separation from God Himself, blaming behavior, affliction, enmity, pain, toil, and ultimately, death result every time — spiritual death and the death of relationships.
 Sin isn’t bad because it’s forbidden.
 Sin is forbidden because it’s bad.
 It’s bad for you and it’s bad for me.
 Because God loves us He has identified for us what sin is and He forbids us to engage in it.
-God forbids it because sin destroys you.
+God forbids it because He is for you.
+And he wants to save you from its destructive power against you.

 And He doesn’t stop there.
 Even beyond His efforts to keep us from sin, God loves you so much that He’s provided a way for you to reconcile yourself to Him in spite of your sin.
 Did you know that the only place in the entire Bible where God is seen running is in the parable of the Prodigal Son?
 In Luke 15:20 Jesus said, “…while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him.”
 Perhaps you’ve recently decided to change your life but you’re still “a long way off.”
 God earnestly desires reconciliation with you.
 He’s given His only Son as a sacrifice for every sin you and I have ever committed, are committing, or will ever commit.